cardano-foundation/developer-portal/docs/operate-a-stake-pool/cardano-key-pairs.md

  ### KES hot keys

-`kes.skey`- secret (private) signing key file for the stake pool's KES key (required to start the stake pool's block producing node; sensitive but must be placed on a hot node in order to start a stake pool and must be rotated regularly).
-KES keys are used to generate a stake pool's operational certificate, which expires within 90 days of that opcert's specified KES period - thus, new KES keys must be regenerated along with a new opcert every 90 days or sooner in order for a Cardano Stake pool to be able to continue minting blocks.
+`kes.skey`- secret (private) signature key file for the stake pool's KES key (needed to start the stake pool's block producing node; sensitive, but must be placed on a hot node to start a stake pool and rotated on a regular basis).
+KES keys are needed to establish a stake pool's operating certificate, which expires 90 days after the opcert's defined KES period has passed.
+As a result, fresh KES keys must be generated along with a new opcert every 90 days or sooner for a Cardano Stake pool to continue minting blocks.

 `kes.vkey` - public verification key file for a Cardano stake pool's corresponding `kes.skey` (not sensitive and is not required to a block producer).